Securing the Future of AI: A Comprehensive Guide to AI Agent Security Posture Management

 Securing AI agents requires specialized tools.
 Let's explore some AI-specific technologies that can bolster your security posture.

 • AI Firewalls: Enforce policies on your agents to detect prompt attacks, unauthorized actions, and data leakage, as Aim Security suggests.
+These act as a crucial layer of defense, monitoring and controlling the interactions of AI agents.

 • AI Security Dashboards: Prioritize risks and empower developers to fix issues.
 Use project-based workflows and role-based access control (RBAC) to segment security data.